Radiation and Shipping Port Security

 - Radiation portal monitors: Drive-through monitoring stations that scan vehicles and their cargo.
 Portal monitors can detect radiation hidden inside shipping containers.

-- Personal radiation detectors: Small, highly sensitive devices that sound an alarm when radiation is detected.
+- Personal radiation detectors: Small, highly sensitive devices that sound an alarm when higher than normal radiation levels are detected.
 Many federal officers and agents use these at ports and highway checkpoints in the United States.

 - Radiation isotope identifiers: Hand-held instruments that identify specific radionuclides, including nuclear weapon, medical and industrial radioactive materials.
 Security officers use these devices to identify the type of radionuclide that triggered an alarm.